rajaraodv/rabbitpubsub/README.md

 ***
 ## Introduction to RabbitMQ
-Node.js community may not be familiar with RabbitMQ.
+The Node.js community may not be familiar with RabbitMQ.
 So here are some of the high-level intro of RabbitMQ.

 RabbitMQ is a message broker.
-It simply accepts message from one or more endpoints "Producers" and sends it to one or more endpoints "Consumers".
+It simply accepts messages from one or more endpoints "Producers" and sends it to one or more endpoints "Consumers".

 RabbitMQ is more sophisticated and flexible than just that.
 Depending on the configuration, it can also figure out what needs to be done when a consumer crashes(store and re-deliver message), when consumer is slow (queue messages), when there are multiple consumers (distribute work load), or even when RabbitMQ itself crashes (durable).
 For more please see: [RabbitMQ tutorials](http://www.rabbitmq.com/tutorials/tutorial-one-python.html).

 RabbitMQ is also ***very fast & efficient***.
 It implements Advanced Message Queuing Protocol "AMQP" that was <a href='http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#History' target='_blank'>built by and for Wall Street firms like J.P.
-Morgan Chase, Goldman Sachs etc.</a> for trading stocks and related activities.
+Morgan Chase, Goldman Sachs, etc.</a> for trading stocks and related activities.
 RabbitMQ is an Erlang (also well-known for concurrency & speed) implementation of that protocol.

 <p align='center'>